 Family violence refuges and shelters, like Women’s Refuge, remain open in severe weather events.

 Urgent issues, like family violence proceedings, protection orders and urgent variations to parenting orders, will still be considered by the courts, remotely if necessary.

-For more information about your legal options if you’ve experienced family violence, see the “Family Violence” section of the Community Law Manual.
+For more information about your legal options if you’ve experienced family violence, see: “Family Violence” in the Community Law Manual for more information.